cervo78/cervo78/README.md

 - 👋 Hi, I’m @cervo78
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning network automation mostly nornir and batfish based Here you just find my lab project

 <!---
 cervo78/cervo78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.